 I’m John.
-I’m a 39 year old guy living in Connecticut.
-I make my living as a drawing and painting instructor, selling my artwork, and programming computers.
+I’m a 42 year old guy living in Connecticut.
+I make my living as a drawing and painting instructor, and selling my artwork.
 I have a crazy dog named Henry and an incredibly supportive wife who allows me to spend long hours making things.
 Did I mention long hours?
 Yeah…I stay busy!

 It was magic then and still is.

 As I grew older I continued to draw more and more and got a little bit better but I was spending way too much time on drawings only to get slightly better.
 I was certainly not the best artist in school, not by a long shot, but that didn’t stop me.
 My learning continued through high school and even through college.
 I ended up going to college for painting.
 I thought about art constantly and the objects that are frequently portrayed in drawings and paintings: people, landscapes, skies, still life objects, etc…

 I had so many questions and very few satisfying answers.
 I had no artistic mentors growing up and felt like I learned everything the hard way and on my own.
 Most of my art instructors were good at their craft but, not so good at explaining precisely how it is what they did and why.
 This frustrated me.
 I made it my life’s mission to get answers.
 My search for drawing and painting answers has so far led me through a super interesting journey.
 That journey which continues today has led to a multitude of art materials and techniques and even into the fields of physics, mathematics, and computer science.

 I’ll test any art material I can get my hands on and have experimented with countless techniques.
 I make videos and post blog articles sharing my experiences with you.
 I don’t want you to have to make all the blunders I have made.
 A little bit of knowledge goes a long way.